 The cherry trees in North Park currently face a serious problem.

-American cherry trees are becoming infected with a disease called Black Knot (a fungal disease in which black knots form on branches, causing them to eventually die).
+Many of our cherry trees have become infected with a disease called Black Knot (a fungal disease in which black knots form on branches, causing them to eventually die).
 This problem has been seen in the area for several years, and the Pittsburgh Sakura Project has been following the standard management of removing the knots by pruning in the winter.
 Despite our efforts, since the spring of 2025, the damage caused by Black Knot has accelerated and spread, made much worse by the high rainfall and humidity.

-In June, the Pittsburgh Sakura Project met with the Allegheny County Parks Dept., North Park Maintenance, and tree care professionals.
+In June, 2025, the Pittsburgh Sakura Project met with the Allegheny County Parks Dept., North Park Maintenance, and tree care professionals.
 It seems that the native black cherries growing wild in North Park host the Black Knot fungus.
-At present, the problem is mainly seen on the cherry trees, Accolade and Autumnalis.
+At present, the infection is mainly seen on our Accolade and Autumnalis cherry trees.
 Little spread has been observed on cherry trees such as Yoshino, Kwanzan, Weeping Cherry, Akebono, and Okame.
-The Pink Flair and Snowgoose seem fine too, but caution is required.
+The Pink Flair and Snowgoose seem fine too, but we remain vigilant.

 Please check back here for updates.